layrjs/layr/packages/component-server/README.md

 # @liaison/component-server

-A server to locally serve your components.
+A server to locally serve your Liaison components.

 ## Installation